 The border city of Menton

-Sunny and Italianate Menton is one of the prettiest towns on the French Mediterranean shores.
+Sunny and Italianate, Menton is one of the prettiest towns on the French Mediterranean shores.
 Set on the French-Italian border, Menton is rightly nicknamed the “Pearl of France“.
-The town boasts many reputed parks and gardens from intimate parks to exuberant or botanical gardens.
-Menton is famous for its lemon festival, one of the Riviera’s major events.
-A stone’s throw from Menton you’ll also find the famous Michelin starred restaurant Mirazur.
+The town boasts many reputed parks and gardens, from intimate to exuberant or botanical gardens.
+Menton is famous for its lemon festival, one of the Riviera’s significant events.
+A stone’s throw from Menton, you’ll also find the favourite Michelin-starred restaurant Mirazur.
 Find out more on the blog.

 Nice hinterland and the Maritime Alps